Jupyter Notebook Python Virtual Environment

 Windows (PuTTY)

-Add the Source port as 8888 and Destination as r04n68:8888 as shown in the image above, then click on Add.
+Add the Source port as 8888 and Destination as r00n50:8888 as shown in the image above, then click on Add.
 The Tunnel settings are now available to your session, so click Open to connect.
 You may need to enter the password for the Caviness/DARWIN account in the prompted window if you do not have an existing session.
-These settings are not saved, however it is likely the necessary information to setup the tunnel the next time will change anyway.
-Remember, this ssh tunnel connection will have to remain open the entire time while you are using Jupyter Notebook.
+These settings are not saved.
+However, it is likely the necessary information to set up the tunnel the next time will change anyway.
+Remember, this SSH tunnel connection will have to remain open the entire time while you are using Jupyter Notebook.

 Linux/Mac